-During the first quarter ended March 31, 2020, and continuing through March 31, 2021, the novel coronavirus disease, or COVID-19, was declared a pandemic and spread to multiple regions across the globe, including the United States and Europe.
-The outbreak and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+During the first quarter of 2020 and continuing through June 30, 2021, the novel coronavirus disease, or COVID-19, was declared a pandemic and spread to multiple regions across the globe, including the United States and Europe.
+The pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.

 Throughout 2020 and continuing in 2021, we took steps in line with guidance from the U.S. Centers for Disease Control and Prevention ("CDC") and the State of Connecticut to protect the health and safety of our employees and the community.
 In particular, we implemented a work-from-home policy for all employees and have restricted on-site activities to certain chemical, manufacturing and control ("CMC") and clinical trial activities.
 We continue to assess the impact of the COVID-19 pandemic to best mitigate risk and continue the operations of our business.
 Beginning late in the first quarter of 2021, and in line with State of Connecticut guidelines, we opened our office on a voluntary basis up to full capacity.
+In May 2021 the State of Connecticut lifted all business and office restrictions in the State.
+We have instituted a return to the office policy and will continue to evaluate that policy over the next several months.

-We continue to work closely with our clinical sites to monitor the potential impact of the evolving COVID-19 pandemic.
+We continue to work closely with our clinical sites to monitor the potential impact of the evolving COVID-19 pandemic and the spread of its variants.
 We remain committed to our clinical programs and development plans.
-Through March 31, 2021, we have not experienced any significant delays to our ongoing or planned clinical trials, except for challenges in accessing elderly care facilities and ICU settings; however, this could rapidly change.
+Through June 30, 2021, we have not experienced any significant delays to our ongoing or planned clinical trials, except for challenges in accessing elderly care facilities and ICU settings; however, this could rapidly change.